jttilley/WorkoutTracker/README.md

 or a cardio exercise:
 ![cardio](./public/images/Cardio.png)

-And then you can see your stats for the week:
+And then you can see your stats charted out:
 ![stats](./public/images/Stats.png)

 ## Installation